DonQuixoteI/Firefox-UserGuide/doc/user.js.md

   ![Tor Browser][Tor Browser Logo]
   ![Android][Android Logo]

-`false`: Do not let websites to get notifications if the user copies, pastes, or cuts something from a web page, and do not let them know which part of the page has been selected [[MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Preferences/Preference_reference/dom.event.clipboardevents.enabled)].
+`false`: Do not let websites to get notifications if the user copies, pastes, or cuts something from a web page, and do not let them know which part of the page has been selected.

 ### Context Menu